opensourcecatholic/opensourcecatholic.github.io/_posts/2020-10-12-encyclopedia-influence-gospel-human-culture.md

 we can still think in the same terms as Saint Justin, of those expressions of humanity that even without knowing God or having any intent of evangelizing, may yet contain seeds of truth that are reflections of the Gospel message.
 Wouldn't it be wonderful to bring all of this to light, in a wiki style encylopedia?

 Once you start digging, there's a whole universe of information out there along these lines.
-And yet, it would very useful to bring it to light, to help people see that christianity is not just some niche in society, and christians are not a minority of people who should be ashamed of who they are and what they think.
+And yet, it would be very useful to bring it to light, to help people see that christianity is not just some niche in society, and christians are not a minority of people who should be ashamed of who they are and what they think.
 Christianity, or more specifically the message of the Gospel, helps society to become more human and humane!
 It brings out the best of beauty that mankind has to offer.